-We will post you a paper questionnaire which we would like you to complete in advance of the visit.
+We will post you a paper questionnaire which we would like you to complete in advance of the nurse interviewer's visit.
 The questionnaire will include questions about well-being, physical activity and leisure activities, and will take about 20 minutes to complete.
-The nurse / interviewer will collect the questionnaire when they come to your house to conduct your interview.
+The nurse interviewer will collect the questionnaire when they come to your house to conduct your interview.